About the effect of coffee on different body systems in facts and opinions. Harm from coffee. Statement based on facts

 The effect of coffee on the brain and nervous system

-The effect of coffee on the kidneys
+Effect of coffee on kidneys

-The effect of coffee on a woman's body - is it possible to drink a drink for pregnant women?
+The effect of coffee on a woman’s body - can pregnant women drink the drink?

-How coffee works
+How does coffee work?

 How does coffee affect the human body?

-• improves brain activity and increases efficiency;
+• improves brain activity and increases performance;

-• raises blood pressure and increases heart rate;
+• increases blood pressure and heart rate;

-• most importantly - it has an invigorating effect, removes fatigue and lethargy, increases alertness and activity.
+• most importantly, it has an invigorating effect, removes fatigue and lethargy, increases alertness and activity.

-• palpitations, arrhythmia, increased pressure;
+• rapid heartbeat, arrhythmia, increased blood pressure;

 • discomfort in the stomach from the constant secretion of gastric juice;